Orly Bauzon: National team

 Bauzon also played for the Philippine national team and competed at the 1968 Summer Olympics in Mexico City.
 He also represented the country at the 1970 Asian Games in Bangkok and the 1967 ABC Championship in Seoul.
 In the latter, the Philippines won the title besting hosts South Korea in the de facto final.

 Coaching career

 After his retirement from competitive basketball as player in 1978, he has coached various collegiate teams.
 He has coached his alma mater UST during UAAP Season 51 in 1988 where his squad finished seventh and Adamson University which he led to the UAAP Season 55 finals in 1992 where Adamson faced eventual champions Far Eastern University.
 He has also mentored the University of the Philippines in 1995 and the Pangasinan Presidents of the Metropolitan Basketball Association in 1998.

 Death

-Bauzon died on September 5, 2020, in Pampanga due to cardiac arrest at age 75.
+Bauzon died on September 5, 2020, in Quezon City due to cardiac arrest at age 75.